 - Find the main theme settings (different for each theme), and if the download file for the theme included ‘placeholder or sample content’ (usually in the form of an XML file) upload that where the theme instructs you to.
 This will really help get the theme looking closer to the demo site.

-- After you upload placeholder or sample content, you may need to go into Settings and under the Homepage setting > select the homepage the theme has provided in the sample content, and under the Posts page > select the blog page the theme has provided in the sample content.
+- After you upload the placeholder or sample content, you may need to go into Settings and under the Homepage setting > select the homepage the theme has provided in the sample content, and under the Posts page > select the blog page the theme has provided in the sample content.

-- After you do this click the site name at the top left to view the front end of the site – and see how it looks, before then going back to the theme settings and inputting colors, fonts, and base style settings.
+- After you do this click the site name at the top left to view the front end of the site – and see how it looks, before then going back to the theme settings and input colors, fonts, and base style settings.

 - Then start swapping out titles, images, and text on the pages by going to Pages > and choosing the page you want to edit, or by navigating on the front end and selecting ‘Edit Page’ on the top bar when you get to the page you want to edit.